 Valve also stated that it will demonstrate Steam VR overlay software alongside its prototype, as well as specific changes to the Steam store to accommodate the new VR interface.

 Will the Steam Machine launch with a VR headset?
 It's too early to say, but it's definitely more than just wishful thinking at this stage.
-We guess the Oculus Rift will have to keep us buys until we find out more info next year.
+We guess the Oculus Rift will have to keep us busy until we find out more info.

 Price and release date